Jeanne Greenland

 Jeanne Patricia Greenland (26 January 1919 – 19 December 2001) was a Welsh competitive swimmer, who specialised in backstroke.
 She represented Wales at the British Empire Games (now Commonwealth Games), winning a silver medal.

 Biography

 Greenland was born in Newport, Wales, educated at Newport Girls' High and studied at the University of Oxford.

+Jeanne represented Wales in 1934 British Empire Games in the 440yd Relay.

-She represented the Welsh team and won a silver medal behind Australian Pat Norton in the 110 yards backstroke at the 1938 British Empire Games in Sydney, Australia.
+She also represented the Welsh team and won a silver medal behind Australian Pat Norton in the 110 yards backstroke at the 1938 British Empire Games in Sydney, Australia.

-At the time of the Games, she was a student and living at 22 Oldfield Road in Newport.
+At the time of the 1938 Games, she was a student and living at 22 Oldfield Road in Newport.